MrKloan/nostos/README.md

 Once you have forked and cloned this repository, you can open the root `build.gradle` file with your favorite IDE;
 it should properly import the whole project.

-Tests can be run using the provided Gradle wrapper: `./gradlew clan test`.
+Gradle tasks can be executed using the provided wrapper:
+* Build the project: `./gradlew clean build`
+* Run the tests and generate a coverage report: `./gradlew clean test coverageReport`

 ## Specifications